MrRyanWise/Rent/README.md

 3) Création of an account in AWS(Amazon Web Services)

-Access key ID :   AKIA3TG4QAZFAAFOGW4E
+Access key ID :    Your_Access key ID
-Secret Access Key : p1iNvzXlUxkgYW0Cq38c9es690Xzitn5TqimptK7
+Secret Access Key :  Your_Secret Access Key

 Aws cli download
 click on the windows link and run and install it